COMMUNITY CHANGE STARTS HERE

-The situation in the city of Tulsa is one of national and international relevance.
-Throughout Tulsa's history, there have been moments where this city serves as a crossroads to all that is America– to all that America represents.
-Both the beautiful and the destructive.
+The situation in the Tulsa is one of national and international relevance.
+Throughout Tulsa's history, there have been moments where this city serves as a crossroads to all that is America– to all that America represents, both the beautiful and the destructive.
 With the founding of the Center for Public Secrets, we will create a space to explore that collective history.
 We will be a meeting ground, where we cannot only listen and learn from what our predecessors left with us, but also from ourselves.

 Founded in 2008 by “History Recovery Specialist” Lee Roy Chapman, The Center for Public Secrets is a collection of research, journalism, and artifacts that explore the sub-popular culture of Oklahoma.

 A longtime student of Oklahoma history, Chapman’s work focused on race relations, art, music, and radical histories.
 Chapman authored several articles that received global attention.
 In 2011, he published "The Nightmare of Dreamland: Tate Brady and the Battle for Greenwood" in This Land magazine, which revealed that a founder of Tulsa was also an architect of the city's most violent hate crime--the Tulsa Race Massacre of 1921.
 The article was lauded by historians such as Alfred Brophy and Scott Ellsworth and has been cited by media companies ranging from National Public Radio to The Guardian.
 Chapman was instrumental to the work happening today to rid the city of the Brady name on streets, businesses, and entire districts.